 By Carolyn Sweeney Hauck

 He’s soft.
 He’s cuddly.
 He hides in his shell when he’s feeling shy—or just needs to take a break from the world.
-Tucker the Turtle isn’t just an adorable puppet (though adorable he certainly is.)
+Tucker the Turtle isn’t just an adorable turtle puppet (though adorable he certainly is.)

 In the story, Tucker is a little turtle in preschool who, like many of his young fans, has major impulse-control issues: When he gets mad, he kicks, yells, and hits his classmates.
 That all changes when Tucker learns to “think like a turtle” instead.
 He keeps his body and hands to himself and stays quiet while taking three deep, calming breaths.
 Then, he starts to consider ways he can improve the situation that upset him—and just like that, Tucker has better control over his emotions.
+Behavior problems solved.

 Teaching kids how to regulate their feelings, or rather “think before they act,” is a crucial part of early childhood education.
 “It’s important to remember that kids don’t automatically know how to regulate their emotions,” says KinderCare’s Manager of Inclusion Services Taunya Banta.

 Consider, for example, the exuberant child who feels joyful and excited—but expresses it by running around in circles and screaming at the top of her lungs.
-It’s great that she’s happy…but screaming in the grocery store won’t get the best reaction from other shoppers.
+It’s great that they’re happy…but screaming in the grocery store won’t get the best reaction from other shoppers.

-And that’s what Tucker is there for: to help kids learn safer, easier, and more productive ways to get what they need or want.
-In the hands of a skilled early childhood educator, Tucker may make an appearance after, say, a child has been pushing his friends out of frustration.
+That’s what Tucker is there for: to help kids learn safer, easier, and more productive ways to get what they need or want.
+In the hands of a skilled early childhood educator, Tucker may make an appearance after, say, a child has been pushing their friends out of frustration.
 The teacher might tell a story where Tucker gets really frustrated, considers pushing his friends away, but then…reminds himself to “stop, tuck, and think.”

 “Children use challenging behavior because it works for them—either to communicate or to get something they want.
-Parents and teachers have to figure out how the behavior is working for the child, and then teach them a new way to get the desired result.”
+Parents and teachers have to figure out how the behavior is working for the child, and then teach them a new way to get the desired result,” explains Banta.